bsubercaseaux/bsubercaseaux.github.io/_posts/2023-01-30-packingchromatic.md

 title: The story behind the Packing Chromatic paper.
 date: 2023-01-30
 description: A personal tale about what it's been to determine the packing chromatic number of the infinite square grid.
-tags: math
+tags: math, research, automated reasoning
+comments: true
 categories: Math
 ---

+<p style="font-weight:500;" markdown="1">This post tells the _story behind the scenes_ of my latest paper, which solves a 20-year-old open problem in combinatorics through the use of SAT-solvers.
+It's about how good math problems can come from anywhere, including a Facebook group, and how non-linear research can be.
+Usually when we look at a theorem, a paper, or pretty much any human creation, it's easy to believe, even unconsciously, that the creators had it easy, and that they knew exactly what they were doing.
+This post shares the messy story behind my latest paper, hopefully showing that even though sometimes you have no idea if things will work out until the very last second, things can still work out.</p>

+---

-It all started in 2019, when I took Éric Tanter’s class on _Programming Languages_ at University of Chile.
+It all started in 2019, when I took [Éric Tanter](https://pleiad.cl/people/etanter)’s class on _Programming Languages_ at University of Chile.
 It was an amazing class; I didn’t know anything about programming languages beforehand, and just absorbed the content like a sponge.
 So at the end of the semester I asked Éric if I could TA for it the following year, and he said yes.
 Moreover, he invited me to participate in ***CASS*** (Coq Andes Summer School) 2020, a week-long course on Coq, the theorem prover.
 I wanted to learn more about theorem provers, so I happily accepted.
 The course took place not too far from my city during the Chilean summer, from January 6th to Friday 10th.

 <figure style="text-align:center;">